withastro/roadmap/README.md

 When a proposal is accepted, a TSC member will create a new GitHub Issue summarizing the original proposal using our official template.

-The proposal's original author should be given a chance to volunteer to be its champion.
-If they refuse, someone else can offer for the position.
-If a champion doesn't exist yet, then an accepted proposal may remain open until a champion volunteers by posting in the GitHub Issue.
-Once a champion is selected, they are free to move on to the next stage.
+The proposal's original author will be given a chance to volunteer to be its champion.
+If they refuse, someone else can volunteer for the position by posting in the GitHub Issue.
+An accepted proposal will remain an open issue until a champion is confirmed by TSC.
+Once confirmed, the champion is free to advance the proposal to the next stage.

 In some cases, a proposal may be explicitly rejected by TSC if it is known to be infeasible, or go against some existing goals/mission of the project.
 In the event of an explicit rejection, a TSC member will comment on to the proposal explaining the reasoning for rejection.